olegandriichuk/IPP_proj2-tests/README.md

 ## Notes:
 Tag or DM me if you see any issues. (@Kubikuli)
 If you'd like to contribute to tests, create a pull request.
+You can find basic skeleton at the start of each test file that you can use to create new tests.